-- ▶ A foreign economic agreement (contract) between a Ukrainian and a foreign business entity, for a period of no more than three years, for seconded foreign employees. - ▶ A foreign business entity's decision to transfer a foreigner or stateless person to work in Ukraine, along with an employment agreement (contract) concluded by a Ukrainian business entity with a foreigner or stateless person, but not for more than three years for intra-corporate assignees. - ▶ A certificate of application for protection in Ukraine or a standardized certificate of application for statelessness, but not for more than one year, is required for individuals for whom a decision has been made to process documents to resolve the issue of recognition as a refugee or a person in need of complementary protection; individuals who appeal a decision to refuse to process documents to resolve the issue of recognition as a refugee or a person in need of complementary protection; individuals who have applied for statelessness or appeal against a decision to refuse to be recognized as a stateless person.
-The validity of the permit may be extended in case of prolongation of such a certificate. - ▶ An employment agreement (contract) for a period of no more than one year may be concluded with foreigners and stateless persons who have arrived in Ukraine to pursue higher education and intend to engage in gainful employment in Ukraine during their studies and after graduation, provided that they are employed no later than 30 calendar days before the completion of their studies. - ▶ An employment agreement (contract) or a gig contract, but not for more than two years for all other foreign employees and gig workers.
+- A foreign economic agreement (contract) between a Ukrainian and a foreign business entity, for a period of no more than three years, for seconded foreign employees. - A foreign business entity's decision to transfer a foreigner or stateless person to work in Ukraine, along with an employment agreement (contract) concluded by a Ukrainian business entity with a foreigner or stateless person, but not for more than three years for intra-corporate assignees. - A certificate of application for protection in Ukraine or a standardized certificate of application for statelessness, but not for more than one year, is required for individuals for whom a decision has been made to process documents to resolve the issue of recognition as a refugee or a person in need of complementary protection; individuals who appeal a decision to refuse to process documents to resolve the issue of recognition as a refugee or a person in need of complementary protection; individuals who appeal a decision to refuse to process documents to resolve the issue of recognition as a refugee or a person in need of complementary protection; individuals who have applied for statelessness or appeal against a decision to refuse to be recognized as a stateless person.
+The validity of the permit may be extended in case of prolongation of such a certificate. - An employment agreement (contract) for a period of no more than one year may be concluded with foreigners and stateless persons who have arrived in Ukraine to pursue higher education and intend to engage in gainful employment in Ukraine during their studies and after graduation, provided that they are employed no later than 30 calendar days before the completion of their studies. - An employment agreement (contract) or a gig contract, but not for more than two years for all other foreign employees and gig workers.

-During martial law, residents of Diia City may receive work (services) performed (provided) by gig-specialists from among foreigners and stateless persons under gig-contracts without obtaining a permit.
+During martial law, residents of Diia City may receive work (services) performed (provided) by gigspecialists from among foreigners and stateless persons under gig-contracts without obtaining a permit.

-In the event that an employer employs foreign nationals without the requisite work permit, the State Employment Service shall impose a fine on the employer for each such individual in the amount of twenty times the minimum wage established by law (i.e., UAH 160,000 ( USD 3,828)).
+In the event that an employer employs foreign nationals without the requisite work permit, the State Employment Service shall impose a fine on the employer for each such individual in the amount of twenty times the minimum wage established by law (i.e., UAH 160,000 (\approx USD 3,900) in 2025).